DNSSEC Basics: How DNS Security Extensions Protect the Internet

 DNS security and cryptographic validation illustration Authenticating DNS responses with cryptography

 The Domain Name System (DNS) is a foundational service of the internet, translating human-readable domain names into IP addresses.
+For a deeper technical overview, see DNS Deep Dive: Domain Resolution.
 Despite its importance, traditional DNS was designed without built-in authentication or integrity guarantees.

 Why DNS Needs Security